kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 ???
 However, the actual majority of API projects -- we're not talking Wired, or the NY Times, or Automattic's VIP customers, or a project we might execute at Bocoup, but one of those "generic, broad" projects -- will probably be written against the out-of-the-box API.

-This is where my interest lies, because it does the most good for the most people.

 ---

 ## The People's API?